beaverbuilder/documentation/docs/beaver-themer/about-this-release.md

 If the post title is "My funky post" then here is what's displayed on the page: "Yeah, this is my funky post!".

-### Field connection to pull the current, newest, or oldest post

-In Themer Archive and Singular layouts you can display the results for the current post, newest post, or oldest post by connecting to or inserting a shortcode for any of the following fields:

-* Post title
-* Post ID
-* Post slug
-* Post URL (available only for settings that require a link, such as the **Link** field in a Button module)

-To access this feature, add one of these field connections by clicking the **Connect** or **Insert** buttons, then choose the current, oldest, or newest post from the dropdown list of options for that field.

 ### Additional support for Advanced Custom Fields field connections

 #### Dropdown selection of ACF fields